 ©2005 Iowa Ghost Towns - ALL RIGHTS RESERVED

 Notice!
 If you have contributed information to our website in the past and do not see it on this new designed site, please forgive us.
 The omission is not intentional.
+A lot of the information was lost in a failed software program files.
 Please!... take the time to write us again in order that we may update this site to include your info.
-We have hundreds of pieces of data and are adding it as quickly as possible.
 Contact us at: firstname.lastname@example.org

 Check it out here!